Swati-TW/swati-tw.github.io/index.md

 Before a Service can be consumed, it must be available to consumers through a **Service Plan**.
 A Plan is simply a collection of Policies that are applied whenever a Service is invoked through that particular Plan.
 Because a Service can be consumed through multiple Plans, the Plan provides a convenient place to configure different levels of access.
 A typical example would be having multiple Plans, each with a different Rate Limit Policy configured.
 ### Application
-When consuming APIs an Application _must_ be created in the API Manager. _An Application is typically a representation of an API client of some kind, perhaps a mobile app or an integration application_.
+When consuming APIs an Application must be created in the API Manager.
+An Application is typically a representation of an API client of some kind, perhaps a mobile app or an integration application.
 The Application is given a name and a description.
 Applications can also have configured Policies, which are applied whenever the Application invokes any Service.
 ### Contract
 Once an Application is created, APIs can be consumed by creating **Contracts** between the Application and the Services it wishes to invoke.
 A Contract is simply a link between an Application and a Service through one of the Service’s available Plans.
 ### Policy